Brick Kiln Barns

 On another day you can join the Weaver's Way at Honing Bridge one and half miles from the barns and walk towards North Walsham or Stalham.

-On a hot day head for the 273 acres of shade provided by Bacton Wood for off leading walks just 4 miles away.
+On a hot day head for the 273 acres of shade provided by Bacton Wood for off leading walks just 4 miles from the barns or Pigneys Wood 6.5 miles from the barns.

 Mucky paws from all that paddling?